marcospgp/marcospgp.github.io/_posts/2022-08-24-lerp-how-to-frame-rate-independent.md

 \text{iterative_lerp}(a, b, d, k) = b - (b - a) \cdot (1 - d)^k
 $$

-Now that we want to make iterative lerp independent from frame rate, we can simply declare that it is now based on time by exchanging $$k$$ with a $$t$$:
+Now that we want to make iterative lerp independent from frame rate, we can simply declare that it is based on time by exchanging $$k$$ with a $$t$$:

 $$
 \text{iterative_lerp}(a, b, d, t) = b - (b - a) \cdot (1 - d)^t